Toni Karvonen

 MAIN — PUBLICATIONS — PRESENTATIONS — CV

-I am an Associate Professor in Applied Mathematics working at Lappeenranta–Lahti University of Technology LUT in Lappeenranta, Finland.
+I am an Associate Professor in Applied Mathematics and Academy of Finland Research Fellow at Lappeenranta–Lahti University of Technology LUT in Lappeenranta, Finland.
+I am also associated faculty at ELLIS Institute Finland.

-My research focuses on uncertainty quantification and model misspecification in numerical analysis, statistical modelling, and machine learning.
-I want to understand how using a wrong model affects the reliability of uncertainty quantification in order to develop robust and data-efficient numerical and statistical methods.
+My research focuses on uncertainty quantification and prior misspecification in numerical analysis, statistical modelling, and machine learning.
+I want to understand how the use of a wrong prior affects the reliability of uncertainty quantification in order to develop robust and data-efficient numerical and statistical methods.
 I am particularly interested in models and methods that make use of positive-definite kernels, such as Gaussian process regression and radial basis function interpolation.
 Topics that I currently work on include

 - uncertainty quantification and hyperparameter estimation in Gaussian process modelling,